IanGongwer/TwitchConnect/README.md

 A python desktop application that allows users to look up a select few statistics about a specified streamer.

 This codebase was built using python-twitch-client (https://python-twitch-client.readthedocs.io/en/latest/helix.html) which is a Python wrapper for the Twitch API.
+The GUI was created with the tkinter library (https://docs.python.org/3/library/tkinter.html).

 Some various other statistical methods are located in the twitchapi.py file that are not included in the GUI.